Hay Amores: Reception and accolades

 In a soundtrack review, Thom Jurek from AllMusic commented that the three songs by Shakira, "Hay Amores", "Despedida" and "Pienso En Ti", make the soundtrack "worth paying your hard-earned money for".
-John Li from Moviexclusive highlighted the tenderness of the soundtrack, while describing "Hay Amores" as "seductively beautiful" and noting that all three of Shakira's songs are "accompanied by [her] signature vocals".
+John Li from MovieXclusive highlighted the tenderness of the soundtrack, while describing "Hay Amores" as "seductively beautiful" and noting that all three of Shakira's songs are "accompanied by [her] signature vocals".
+Eduardo Verano de la Rosa, the Governor of Atlántico, wrote for Colombian La República about "Hay Amores", describing how Shakira sings her "rich poetry" with her "sweet, youthful voice", and called the lyrical metaphor of the Magdalena River merging with the sea "close to perfection."

-The song was awarded at Premios Nuestra Tierra for Best Movie Soundtrack and was nominated for Premios Oye! award in the category of best theme for a soap opera, film or television series.
+"Hay Amores" received a Premio Nuestra Tierra for Best Movie Soundtrack.
+It was nominated for a Premio Oye! in the category of Best Theme for a Soap Opera, Film or Television Series.